codahale/veil/docs/src/design/mres.md

 \text{Absorb}(H_{pad}) \\
 $$

-As the final setup step, the key $K$ is absorbed, a 44-byte key $Z$ is extracted from the hash, and used to initialize a keyed duplex instance:
+As the final setup step, the key $K$ is absorbed, a 44-byte key $Z$ is extracted from the duplex, and used to initialize a keyed duplex instance:

 $$
 \text{Absorb}(K) \\